intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 Protocols need to include error reporting mechanisms that ensure errors are surfaced in a visible and expedient fashion.

-Generating fatal errors for what would otherwise be a minor or recoverable error is preferred, especially if there is any risk that the error represents an implementation flaw.
+Generating fatal errors in place of recovering from a possible fault is preferred, especially if there is any risk that the error represents an implementation flaw.
 A fatal error provides excellent motivation for addressing problems.

+In contrast, generating warnings provide no incentive to fix a problem as the system remains operational.
+Users can become inured to frequent use of warnings and thus systematically ignore them, whereas a fatal error can only happen once and will demand attention.

 On the whole, implementations already have ample motivation to prefer interoperability over correctness.
 The primary function of a specification is to proscribe behavior in the interest of interoperability.
+Specifications should mandate fast failure where possible.

 ## Implementations Are Ultimately Responsible

-Implementers are encouraged to expose errors immediately and prominently in addition to what a specification mandates.
+Implementers are encouraged to expose errors immediately and prominently, especially in cases of underspecification.

 Exposing errors is particularly important for early implementations of a protocol.
-If preexisting implementations generate errors in response to divergent behaviour, then new implementations will be able to detect and correct flaws quickly.
+If preexisting implementations generate errors in response to divergent behaviour, then new implementations will be able to detect and correct their own flaws quickly.

 An implementer that discovers a scenario that is not covered by the specification does the community a greater service by generating a fatal error